CBP Officer

 Hi.
 So, when I was last in the States on an ESTA, I got a Simple Assault charge, it was a disaster!
 Anyway, can I get a new ESTA to travel now?
 If my ESTA was approved, is it likely you (CBP) will stop me once I get that far?
 It’s over 3 years ago

-Asked by ThisIsntMe over 5 years ago
+Asked by ThisIsntMe about 6 years ago

 Officer I was granted advance parole to follow a treatment but my parole was issued by USCIS for November 1st 2017.